Using PDFs in a Course

 - Upload or select the PDF to be added to the module:

-- Open the Media Library directly from the PDF Module page by selecting Browse Media.
-Then you can add your PDF file by dragging your file or selecting Upload Media.
+- Open the Media Library directly from the PDF module page by selecting Browse Media.
+Add your PDF file by dragging your file into the box, or selecting Upload Media.

 - Once the PDF has been uploaded (or if it was already added to the Media Library) choose/select it from the list of files uploaded to your Media Library.

 - Keep in mind that the Media Library houses all the uploaded files you use for every course module in your account.
 All uploaded files can be found here.

 - Add a Brief Description--this is a place to add any accompanying text you'd like to add, such as additional context or instructions for the PDF module.
 The text will display directly above the PDF inside the module.
 By default this area is for text only, but custom HTML will allow you to insert images as well.

 - Opt to enable Tracking Completion: with this a student is only marked as finished with the module once they reach the end of the PDF file, either by clicking the Next Page button, or scrolling down the page to the end.